MobileRobots/libPowerballArm/README.md

 This is some standalone code to communicate with the Schunk PowerBall LWA4P arm and CommonplaceRobotics force-torque sensor (FTS).

+The code repository is published at
+<http://github.com/MobileRobots/libPowerballArm>.
+To make and share changes,
+you can create a fork of that repository and submit pull requests or discuss changes on the aria-users mailing list.

 It is based on code from the `ipa_canopen` ROS node
 <https://github.com/ipa320/ipa_canopen>, with some modifications to use
 SocketCAN instead of the proprietary Peak `pcan` driver.  `ipa_canopen`